 The Best Abandoned Places in Florida

-Note: The buttons at the bottom of each location mentioned below lead to the site Abandoned Florida.
+Note: Most of the buttons at the bottom of each location mentioned below lead to the site Abandoned Florida.
 The owner of this site, David Bulit, is perhaps singlehandedly responsible for opening up the world of urban exploration in Florida to the masses.

 His book, Abandoned Jacksonville: Ruins of the First Coast, sits on my coffee table at home.
 His latest book, Abandoned Jacksonville: Remnants of the River City, was released on September 28th, 2020.